liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/03-creating-managed-beans-to-use-services.markdown

 ### Setting Managed Bean Scoping and Dependency Injection

-Recall that you briefly learned about *view scoped* and *request scoped* managed beans in the previous section.
+Recall that you briefly learned about *view scoped* and *request scoped* managed beans at the beginning of this learning path.
 The guestbook bean's scope will be of the view, meaning it will stay active on the server and have a known state as long as the portlet's view is being used by the user.
 View scoped beans must be characterized by adding the `@ViewScoped` tag at the beginning of the class, which you'll do when creating the guestbook bean.

 Likewise, the entry bean will be request scoped, which is set by adding the `@RequestScoped` tag.
-This means that the entry bean instance is only created when a request is being made.
+This means that the entry bean's instance is only created when a request is made.
 The request to create an instance of the entry bean is submitted from XHTML files, or *views*.
 You'll create the views later on in the learning path.

 JSF creates the request scoped bean, uses it as requested, and then removes it and makes it available for garbage collection.